Dark Kitchens: Why It’s an Emerging Trend in Foodservice

 The Dynamic of Dark Kitchens: How They’ll Grow in 2020

 The idea of dark kitchens has become mainstream in 2020, with many big brands buying into the concept.
-Chick-fil-A uses dark kitchens in conjunction with DoorDash, and Starbucks has begun to build its own dark kitchens to satisfy delivery orders.
+Chick-fil-A uses them in conjunction with DoorDash, and Starbucks has begun to build its own to satisfy delivery orders.

 Right now, there are dark kitchen providers, as well as restaurants building their own.
 Restaurants will have to weigh the options of investing in their own or using a provider.
 Only major chains have the capital to develop their own dark kitchens while most rely on new spaces opened by dark kitchen operators.

 The other expansion of dark kitchen spaces will be food delivery companies, such as DoorDash and Uber Eats.
 They aren’t in the restaurant space and act as a partner to them, so it makes sense that they would also get into the game.
 These delivery businesses have every reason to invest, as they’ve grown 300% faster than dine-in eating over the last five years, according to Upserve.

 Dark Kitchens Require Top of the Line Equipment

 KPS Global is providing walk-in coolers and freezers for many of the large dark kitchen providers over the last 12 months.
 Like any traditional foodservice operation, the scale and speed at which KPSG can operate is very attractive to foodservice providers who need to move quickly to satisfy demand.
 To learn more, check out our walk-in products or contact [email protected]